NWU Libraries homepage

 We are pleased to introduce Mr Thabang Mngqwathi, the newly appointed Shelf Assistant at the NWU Library and Information Service, Vanderbijlpark Campus, as of 1st October 2024.
 Thabang holds a B.A.
 Degree in Development and Management, with majors in Public Management, Human Resources, Labour Relations, and Industrial Psychology, all earned from North-West University, Vanderbijlpark Campus.

 Valuable experiences have shaped Thabang’s professional journey.
-From August 2021 to October 2022, he volunteered at Koppies SAPS in Free State as an Admin Clerk in the Supply Chain Office.
+From August 2021 to October 2022, he volunteered at Koppies SAPS in the Free State as an Admin Clerk in the Supply Chain Office.
 During this time, Thabang gained hands-on experience in Vehicle Fleet Management and General Administration duties.
 Following that, from October 2022 to September 2023, he worked as an Administration Clerk under the EPWP Programme at Koppiesdam Resort, where he performed various administrative and human resources tasks.

 Thabang was introduced to the Library and Information Science (LIS) field in November 2023, when he began an internship at the NWU Library, Vanderbijlpark Campus.
 During this internship, Thabang’s passion for the field blossomed, leading to the exciting news of his permanent appointment.
 Thrilled to have been selected for this role, Thabang is eager to continue expanding their skills and knowledge within NWU’s LIS department and is committed to making meaningful contributions across all campuses.